Royal Artillery Mounted Rifles: Second Boer War

+Dunlop's RAMR served with Col the Hon Julian Byng's column and Jervis's RAMR served with Col Michael Rimington's column; Keir's Column acted independently.

-The columns were particularly active in the final six months of the war during which time they undertook many long distance "drives" to clear the countryside of Boer guerrillas.
-The units were so successful that Kitchener requested a further 1,000 gunners from the Indian government to deploy in the role; this was refused but a comparable number of artillerymen were instead supplied by the British Army.
+The RAMR units were so successful that Kitchener requested a further 1,000 gunners from the Indian government to deploy in the role; this was refused but a comparable number of artillerymen were instead supplied by the British Army.
 By the end of the war around 2,000 artillery personnel were serving as mounted infantry.

 At the time they were formed, British General Ian Hamilton stated that the artillerymen were keen to carry out their new role.
 However, Colonel H. Rowan-Robinson, writing in 1921, claimed that the decision was viewed with horror by a large number of the artillerymen due to the unconventional nature of the deployment.

 Kipling poem

 The unit is commemorated in Rudyard Kipling's 1903 poem Ubique which commemorates the Royal Artillery's service in the war (Ubique is the regimental motto).
 The poem includes the lines: